-The build alternatives would change adjacent property owners' views of the roadway.
+The build alternatives will change adjacent property owners' views of the roadway.
 Residents on the south side would see a multipurpose path close to their property.
 Right of way brush clearing will make the road more visible and provide more open space.
 Lighting at major intersections will provide more visibility.
 The build alternatives do not have grade-separated interchanges or frontage roads that would cause a dramatic change.

-Vehicle occupants would see more open space adjacent to the road and approximately the same views of the Chugach Mountains while traveling east along the road.
+Vehicle occupants will see more open space adjacent to the road and approximately the same views of the Chugach Mountains while traveling east along the road.
 The surrounding character of the area should not be substantially changed.
-The right-of-way would be cleared of aboveground vegetation to reduce sight obstructions and accidents with moose.
-Cut slopes and disturbed areas would be re-vegetated with grass.
+The right-of-way will be cleared within the construction limits of the proposed build alternatives.
+Cut slopes and disturbed areas will be re-vegetated with grass.

-Both build alternatives would change the lighting levels thereby affecting some property owners.
+Both build alternatives will change the lighting levels thereby affecting some property owners.
 Currently, none of O'Malley Road is continuously illuminated.
 High-tower lighting exists at the New Seward Highway/O'Malley Road interchange.
 Standard luminaires exist at the Lake Otis Parkway, Elmore Road, and Birch Road intersections.
 Single luminaires on wooden utility poles are located at the Rockridge Drive, East Tree Drive, and Crooked Tree Drive intersections.

 Both build alternatives include continuous illumination from New Seward Highway to Lake Otis Parkway.
 This is supported by the type of facility proposed, the minimal impact to the adjacent residences, and the desire to avoid frequent, abrupt changes in light levels.